johncarl81/transfuse/documentation.md

 ##### @Service

-Annotating the class with the Service annotation tells Transfuse to use the class as an Android Service.
+Annotating a class with the Service annotation tells Transfuse to use the class as an Android Service.
 As with the Activity annotation, annotating a Service class will allow users to define all manifest metadata on the class level.
 This includes IntentFilters and MetaData:

 {% highlight java %}
 @Service